Gun law in Pakistan: Carrying weapons

 The open carrying of firearms is considered to be a misdemeanor in Pakistan.
 A person may keep a firearm at their place of residence (including for display on the rooftops of private residences), in their vehicle, and through concealed carry.
 According to the law, open carrying is prohibited without the approval of the concerned authority but is still practiced in some areas, such as the rural areas of Khyber-Pakhtunkhwa and Balochistan.
 Special permits are also required for carrying firearms during times when local authorities impose restrictions on public gatherings in order to preempt civil unrest, or during protests that are expected to become violent.
 Target shooting facilities and shooting galleries exist in major cities for gun enthusiasts to practice.

 In 2015, the government of Punjab banned the open carrying of licensed weapons with a minimum penalty of two years in prison.

-Age limit for arms license
+Age limit for arms licence

 After the 18th amendment, different provinces have made their own arms regulations and arms rules.
-The minimum age limit for a firearms license therefore varies from province to province.
-In Punjab, the minimum age for an arms licenses was set to 25 years in 2017.
-Later in 2023 Punjab has reverted the age limit policy back to 20 meaning an eligible applicant, possessing a national identity card and being 20 years of age may have the right to apply for a personal license through DC or Home department via NADRA (PALS) as per eligibility.
+The minimum age limit for a firearms licence therefore varies from province to province.
+In Punjab, the minimum age for an arms licences was set to 25 years in 2017.
+Later in 2023 Punjab has reverted the age limit policy back to 20 meaning an eligible applicant, possessing a national identity card and being 20 years of age may have the right to apply for a personal licence through DC or Home department via NADRA (PALS) as per eligibility.